Cellular-Semantics/agent-tutorial_go/README.md

 annotator_agent = Agent(
     'claude-3-7-sonnet-latest',
     system_prompt="""
-    Extract all uberon terms from the text.
+    Extract all go terms from the text.
 Return the as a list of annotations.
-    Be sure to include all spans mentioning anatomical structures; if you cannot find a UBERON ID, then you should still return a TextAnnotation, just leave the uberon_id field empty.
+    Be sure to include all spans mentioning anatomical structures; if you cannot find a GO ID, then you should still return a TextAnnotation, just leave the go_id field empty.

-    However, before giving up you should be sure to try different combinations of synonyms with the `search_uberon` tool.
+    However, before giving up you should be sure to try different combinations of synonyms with the `search_go` tool.
     """,
-    tools=[search_uberon],
+    tools=[search_go],
     result_type=TextAnnotationResult,
 )
 ```